dingusdev/dingusppc/zdocs/developers/powerpc.md

 The PowerPC is the main processor behind Power Macs.
+Currently, DingusPPC only implements the 32-bit variant.

 # General Notes